 When I quit my job to travel in a motorhome almost fulltime, I never really considered the winter.

-Oh, we thought about it in a fun way- should we go to the mountains and go skiing (more on that later) or head up to Norway to see the Northern Lights or head south to Spain for some winter sunshine?
+Oh, we thought about it in a fun way- should we go skiing (more on that later) or head up to Norway to see the Northern Lights or head south to Spain for some winter sunshine?

 But I never considered how we’d carry snow chains- would we cart them around all year or store them somewhere during the summer?